Intent-Based Networking: Beyond the Hype

 The Intent Engine in an IBN system replaces the architect plane with declarative algorithms that translate high-level business intent into consistent, validated configurations.
 Automation then pushes the configurations to the infrastructure.

 This doesn’t mean that the architects are out of a job by any means.
 They are simply no longer a part of the mundane tactical flow from intent to functionality, and can focus on network strategy.
-Most importantly, their interaction with the process is an interaction with the machine learning
+Most importantly, their interaction with the process is an interaction with the machine learning algorithms that make up most of the Intent Engine.
+Think of the architect’s role as becoming a sort of mentor to the Intent Engine, inputting instructions and helping it to adapt, clarify, and hone its capabilities to the specifics of the business.

 Does it sound like I’m going off the deep end?
 Isn’t the idea of a robotic system listening to humans expressing what they want and translating it into tangible technical results the realm of science fiction rather than the hard-boiled reality of networking architecture?
 And even if we come up with such systems, are network operators going to be willing to take their hands off the wheel and let the network run itself?